This page tells you about grading for cancer. There is information about

-Tumour grade is sometimes taken into account as part of cancer staging systems.
+Doctors sometimes look at the cancer grade to help stage the cancer.
 The stage of a cancer describes how big the cancer is and whether it has spread or not.

-Some types of cancer have their own grading systems but generally there are 3 grades.
-They are described as
+Some types of cancer have their own grading systems but generally, there are 3 grades:

-Grade 1 – The cancer cells look very similar to normal cells and are growing slowly
+Grade 1 – the cancer cells look very similar to normal cells and are growing slowly (low grade)

-Grade 2 – The cells look unlike normal cells and are growing more quickly than normal
+Grade 2 – the cells don't look like normal cells and are growing more quickly than normal (intermediate grade)

-Grade 3 – The cancer cells look very abnormal and are growing quickly
+Grade 3 – the cancer cells look very abnormal and are growing quickly (high grade)

 Some systems have more than 3 grades.

-GX means that the grade can't be assessed.
+GX means that doctors can't assess the grade.
 It is also called undetermined grade.

-In poorly differentiated or undifferentiated tumours the cells look very abnormal and the cells are not arranged in the usual way.
+On a poorly differentiated, or an undifferentiated tumour, the cells look very abnormal and are not arranged in the usual way.
 So the normal structures and tissue patterns are missing.
 These tumours may be more likely to spread into surrounding tissues or to other parts of the body.

-Cancer treatment teams take into account the tumour grade and other factors such as the stage of a cancer, the person's age and their general health.
-This helps them to predict the likely outcome of the person's cancer and decide on the best treatment.
+This helps them to predict the likely outcome of the cancer and decide on the best treatment.

-Generally, a lower tumour grade indicates a better outlook.
-A higher grade cancer may grow and spread more quickly and may need faster or more intensive treatment.
+A tumour with a lower grade tends to have a better outlook.
+A higher grade cancer may grow and spread more quickly.
+It usually needs faster or more intensive treatment.

-For some types of cancer the grade is very important in planning treatment and predicting outlook.
-These include soft tissue sarcoma, primary brain tumours, and breast and prostate cancer.
+For some types of cancer, the grade is very important in planning treatment and the possible outcome.
+These include:

-It is important to talk to your doctor for specific information about tumour grade and how it relates to your treatment and the possible outcome.
+Ask your doctor for specific information about the tumour grade.
+They can explain to you how the grade relates to the treatment and the possible outcome.

-You can find out about stages of a cancer.
+You can find out about the stages of a cancer.